 He designed the Fancy Free Walks website in January 2010.

 During year one it had a rudimentary home page but significant enhancements were made in January 2011.

-The founder also researched, wrote up and illustrated many of the walking guides using more than a dozen aliases.
+John also researched, wrote up and illustrated many of the walking guides using more than a dozen aliases.

 Most are completely original; some are inspired in whole or in part by the Adventurous Walks books.

 Individual contributors also researched and drafted some of the best walks on this site, for which huge thanks.